Walter Guinness, 1st Baron Moyne: Aftermath

 Although the group had been targeting British Mandate personnel since 1940, Moyne was the first high-profile British official to be killed by them, though several failed attempts had been made to assassinate the British High Commissioner in Palestine, Sir Harold MacMichael.
 This was therefore the opening shot in the new Lehi campaign.

 Jewish authorities in Palestine, fearful of British retribution, were quick to distance themselves from Lehi actions.
 On the news of Moyne's death, Chaim Weizmann, who later became the first President of Israel, is reported to have said that the death was more painful to him than that of his own son.

 British prime minister Winston Churchill, who once described himself as a "Zionist," taking the view that the creation of a Jewish state in Palestine would provide Britain with a more reliable and powerful ally, for the time-being tempered his support for Zionism.
 Moyne had been sent to Cairo because of their long personal and political friendship, and Churchill told the House of Commons:

 If our dreams for Zionism are to end in the smoke of assassins' pistols and our labours for its future to produce only a new set of gangsters worthy of Nazi Germany, many like myself will have to reconsider the position we have maintained so consistently and so long in the past.
 If there is to be any hope of a peaceful and successful future for Zionism, these wicked activities must cease, and those responsible for them must be destroyed root and branch. [...]
 In Palestine the executive of the Jewish Agency have called upon the Jewish community—and I quote their actual words: 'To cast out the members of this destructive band, deprive them of all refuge and shelter, to resist their threats, and to render all necessary assistance to the authorities in the prevention of terrorist acts, and in the eradication of the terrorist organisation.'
 These are strong words, but we must wait for these words to be translated into deeds.

-He also added, "I can assure the House that the Jews in Palestine have rarely lost a better or more well-informed friend."
+Referring to Lord Moyne, he also added, "I can assure the House that the Jews in Palestine have rarely lost a better or more well-informed friend."